Bayesian Optimization of Hyperparameters from Noisy Marginal Likelihood Estimates: Bayesian optimization of hyperparameters

 where $\phi$ denotes the density function of the standard normal distribution.
-We can see from (\ref{EI}) that the first part is associated with the magnitude of our predicted improvement and the second part is related to the uncertainty of our function in that area.
-Thus, the EI provides a deterministic way to select a new point where the decision incorporates the trade-off between high expected improvement (exploitation) and to learn more about the underlying function (exploration).
-This is illustrated in Figure \ref{fig:BO_EI}, where the black line shows the true objective function, the blue line denotes the posterior mean of the GP, and the pink-shaded regions show 95\% posterior probability bands for $f$.
-The red dashed lines indicate the position of the current maximum, red (small) dots show historical function evaluations, and the green (large) dot denotes the current evaluation.
-The lower part shows the EI acquisition function evaluated for each x.
-As we start in the top-left corner, we can see that the algorithm starts to climb towards the maximum (upper part), and the EI acquisition function (lower part) indicates that there is a high expected improvement by moving further to the right.
-After further improvements (top-right plot followed by bottom-left plot), the algorithm has found an $x$ close to the maximum such that further expected improvement is low in the middle $x$-region.
-The EI strategy then suggests that it is worth to explore the endpoints where there is still high uncertainty.
-In the final (lower-right) figure, the uncertainty at the endpoints is removed, and the algorithm will continue a more thorough search in the region close to the maximum until it is stopped.
+The first part of (\ref{EI}) is associated with the size of our predicted improvement and the second part is related to the uncertainty of our function in that area.
+Thus, EI incorporates the trade-off between high expected improvement (exploitation) and learning more about the underlying function (exploration).
+Optimization of the acquisition function, to find the next evaluation point, is typically a fairly easy task since it is noise-free and cheap to evaluate, however, it can have multiple optima so some care has to be taken.
+An easily implemented solution is to use a regular Newton-type algorithm initiated with different starting values over the hyperparameter surface.
+In this paper we use particle swarm optimization, a global optimization algorithm implemented in the \texttt{Optim.jl} package in Julia.

+The exploitation-exploration trade-off is illustrated in Figure \ref{fig:BO_EI}, where the blue line shows the true objective function, the black line denotes the posterior mean of the GP, and the blue-shaded regions are 95\% posterior probability bands for $f$.
+The black (small) dots are past function evaluations, and the violet (large) dot is the current evaluation.
+The first and third row in Figure \ref{fig:BO_EI} show the true objective function and the learned GP at four different iterations of the algorithm while the second and fourth row show the EI acquisition function corresponding to the row immediately above.
+At Iteration 2 in the top-left corner, we see that the EI acquisition function (second row) indicates that there is a high expected improvement by moving to either the immediate left or right of the current evaluation.
+At Iteration 5 the EI strategy suggests three regions worth evaluating, where the two leftmost regions are candidates because of their high uncertainty.
+After seven iterations, the algorithm is close to the global maximum and will now continue a narrow search for the exact location of the global maximum.